mlabs-haskell/clb/docs/reports/ms6/article.md

 MLabs submitted a Catalyst [proposal](https://cardano.ideascale.com/c/cardano/idea/106705) focused on improving the existing PSM library.
-During the work on the first milestone we submitted a [change request](https://drive.google.com/file/d/1b6A0w-YGZs1oGC9ZLPGgvl0LmFg2jLjl/view) which asked for a pivot towards the development of a new emulator called CLB, which stands for _Cardano ledger backend_ and pronounced /klʌb/.
+During the work on the first milestone, we came up with a [change request](https://drive.google.com/file/d/1b6A0w-YGZs1oGC9ZLPGgvl0LmFg2jLjl/view) which asked for a pivot towards the development of a new emulator called CLB, which stands for _Cardano ledger backend_ and pronounced /klʌb/.